Manoj23699/freshersbatch-oct16/README.txt

-This is a README text file of css assignment.
+This is a README text file of css assignment.This new sentence is for js-assignment master branch.

 It is inside the Assignments folder.